Skip to main content

 Esophagectomy

 Often a small part of the stomach is removed as well.
-The upper part of the esophagus is then connected to the remaining part of the stomach.
+The remaining part of the esophagus is then connected to the remaining part of the stomach.
 Part of the stomach is pulled up into the chest or neck to become the new esophagus.

-• If the tumor is in the upper or middle part of the esophagus, most of the esophagus will need to be removed to be sure to get enough tissue above the cancer.
-The stomach will then be brought up and connected to the esophagus in the neck.
 If for some reason the stomach can’t be pulled up to attach it to the remaining part of the esophagus, the surgeon may use a piece of the intestine to bridge the gap between the two.
 When a piece of intestine is used, it must be moved without damaging its blood vessels.
-If the vessels are damaged, not enough blood will get to that piece of intestine, and the tissue will die.
+If the vessels are damaged, not enough blood will get to that piece of intestine.

 Esophagectomy techniques